Getting Started with Mastodon

 • or simply a long post that you wish to wrap content in…

-If you are unsure whether something should be in a Content Warning, seek out your Instance Admin and ask them before posting.
-Additionally, seeing what other people do in the 'Local' feed will give you an indication.
+If you are unsure whether something should be in a Content Warning, seek out your Server Admin and ask them before posting.
+Additionally, seeing what other people do in the ‘Local’ feed will give you an indication.

 Something that I personally try and do is add (+) or (-) where applicable to the subject of the Content Warning to let the user know if the post is positive or negative.